 The same applies to every product being aggressively advertised on TV.
 Focus is not on TV but on aggressively.

 Let us look at some other ads that I saw yesterday within an hour of watching TV …

-Not sure how many people actually believe it but then you will be able to see one such ad in a streak of 3 to 4 ads at any given point of time on Indian Television.
+Not sure how many people actually believe it.
+Still, one will see one such ad in a streak of 3 to 4 ads at any given point of time on any channel in India.

-The only reason for such an ad as I see is there is nothing unique that they can show off in a Hatch back car.
-When they launched automatic cars, they had some nice ads.
+The only reason for such an ad as I see is there is nothing unique that they can show off in a Hatchback car.

-I am not in support of Xiaomi’s MI3 nor I am against Panasonic’s Eluga S but then the idea is to build a WOW factor in a product or making the product remarkable so it doesn’t need those costly and stupid ads.
+I am not in support of Xiaomi’s MI3 nor I am against Panasonic’s Eluga S but then the idea is to build a WOW factor in a product or making the product remarkable so it doesn’t need those stupid ads.

-The only way you can be successful in this era of Internet is by being remarkable.
+The only way you can be successful in this era of the Internet is by being remarkable.
 Are you being remarkable with what you are doing?

 Finally, we are talking about the Purple Cow book and so you can check out the book on Amazon India